By: AY1920S2-CS2103T-F11-4 Since: Jun 2016 Licence: MIT

 The user enters an inventory cook command

-parses the input to check and verify the input provided by the user.
-If the input provided is invalid, aParseException
+InventoryCookCommandParserparses the input to check and verify the input provided by the user.
+If the input provided is invalid, aParseExceptionwill be thrown. -

 The valid index is then passed to